KnockoutCoder/KnockoutCoder/README.md

 </div>

-> _I build applications that balance structure and simplicity._
+> _i build applications that balance structure and simplicity._
-> _Most of what I build is centered on predictable, maintainable design - code that’s easy for others to read, extend, and trust._
+> _most of what I build is centered on predictable, maintainable design - code that’s easy for others to read, extend, and trust._
-> _I enjoy working across the stack and finding the small architectural decisions that make large systems feel intuitive._
+> _i enjoy working across the stack and finding the small architectural decisions that make large systems feel intuitive._

 <div align="center">